Skip to Content

 • You can also take a road trip down the Oregon Coast

-Kayaking on Lake Union
+Go Kayaking on Lake Union

-a stack of kayaks on lake union in seattle with the space needle in the background.
+A stack of kayaks on lake union in seattle with the space needle in the background.

 Because the kayaks were fast, we were able to paddle the length of the lake and back in about an hour.
 We glided by a houseboat community and managed to reach Gasworks Park.

-The park is just what it sounds like, a former gasworks converted into a grassy waterfront park.
-Much of the industrial infrastructure is still there making it an interesting urban-development landscape.
-We could have turned left toward the locks the connect the lake to Elliott Bay, but we weren’t feeling quite that ambitious.
+The park is just what it sounds like: a former gasworks converted into a grassy waterfront park.
+Much of the industrial infrastructure is still there, making it an interesting urban-development landscape.

 Lunch on Lake Union

 The Pacific Northwest has fantastic oysters and crab.
-We make sure to we eat at least one meal in a Seattle restaurant that specializes in seafood on every trip.
+We make sure we eat at least one meal in a Seattle restaurant that specializes in seafood on every trip.

-the lakeside patio with bright blue umbrellas at duke's seafood in seattle.
+The lakeside patio with bright blue umbrellas at duke's seafood in seattle.

 Tip: The “dingy” of soup is small.
 Given how good the soups are, get a cup or a bowl.

-a crab sandwich with sweet potato fries, a green salad and bowl of chowder at duke's seafood.
+A crab sandwich with sweet potato fries, a green salad and bowl of chowder at duke's seafood.

 Explore the Elliott Bay Shoreline

-A Fun Waterfront Park
+A Scenic Waterfront Park

-Seattle has some large and very nice parks when you get away from downtown.
+Seattle has large and very nice parks when you get away from downtown.
 We drove out to Golden Gardens Park, about 20 minutes northwest of downtown.

 Tip: Keep your eyes peeled for the troll when you pass under the Fremont Bridge.

-Ballard Locks
+Check Out the Ballard Locks

-boats in ballard locks that connect elliott bay to lake union
+Boats in ballard locks that connect elliott bay to lake union

 You can walk along and cross the locks.
-If you’re lucky, as we were, they’ll have to raise or lower the water to let boats through while you’re visiting—a bit of engineering that’s always cool to see.
+If you’re lucky, as we were, they’ll raise or lower the water to let boats through while you’re visiting—a bit of engineering that’s always cool to see.

 More Great Parks